Haredi Judaism: Shidduch (matchmaking)

 With Haredi Judaism having a heavy emphasis on marriage, especially while young, some members rely on the shidduch (matchmaking) system.
 They employ a schadhan (a professional matchmaker) to support them in their search for a spouse.
 While there is no current statistical data showing how many people use the services of a schadhan, it is estimated that the vast majority of Haredi couples were paired by one.

 However, with the broader societal shift to online dating, matchmaking in Orthodox and Haredi Judaism has started making inroads online.
-Vastly different from the most popular online dating services, apps like Shidduch pair couples based upon shared values and life goals.
-To do this, users fill-out a digital resume.
+Vastly different from the most popular online dating services, apps like Shidduch pair couples based on shared values and life goals.
+To do this, users fill out a digital resume.
 The app was made possible by a partnership between its developers and the Orthodox Union — the same group responsible for kosher food certification ("Circle-U").